 Become a First Gen Student’s Faculty Advisor

 All educators attending the GlobalMindED conference are encouraged to bring one or two First Gen students.
-Conference fees for students are waived.
 When students and educators attend the conference together, both benefit by:

 "GlobalMindED inspired me to rise above labels and to become an individual who would exceed expectations." - Amelia Mawlawi, HP (Class of 2015)